yazanzaid00/pepse-game/DESIGN.md

 # 10.2.4: Implementation Method for the `trees` Package
+**Question 10.2.4:** Explain the method you chose to implement the `trees` package, referring to points 10.2.4.1–10.2.4.4 below.

 ## 10.2.4.1: Classes in the Package
+**Question 10.2.4.1:** Detail the different classes you created in the package.

 - **Tree:**
   Constructs a single tree by generating the trunk and canopy using a